 Feedback can be one of the hardest skills to master as a designer.
 It can be hard to separate yourself from your designs, especially if you have been working on them for a long time.
 When it comes time for them to be critiqued it can be like watching someone tear apart your life’s work (or at least the last few weeks or months of work).

-This article aims to help those giving feedback to designers, do it in a more useful constructive way and also outlines how designers can ensure they get the most out of these feedback sessions.
+This article aims to help those giving feedback to designers, do it in a more useful constructive way to benefit from your design collaboration, and also outlines how designers can ensure they get the most out of these feedback sessions.

 Giving Design Feedback